-- Not calling/texting into the school before their designated time. - Leaving school before the designated leave time. - Behavioral issues resulting in being sent home. - Being paged three times for a guest and not checking in. - Refusing a guest. - Failing to clock in and/or out consistently. - Being Unexcused. - Day of Absences. - Missing a Test, Evaluation, Specialty Class, Guest Speaker, or School Event.
+- o Not calling/texting into the school before their designated time. - o Leaving school before the designated leave time. - o Behavioral issues that result in being sent home. - o Being paged three times for a guest and not checking in. - o Refusing a guest. - Failing to clock in and/or out consistently. - o Being Unexcused. - Day of Absences. - Missing a Test, Evaluation, Specialty Class, Guest Speaker, or School Event.